fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

 ## 3 - Creating more queues

 Repeat task 2 for as many queues as you need for your individual cash terminals.

+> **Please make sure each queue URL uses its own unique port which is not shared across the URL of any other queue.**